 - Continues to establish the pool of candidates.

-- Collaborates on year-round basis with Academy organization units (DPGs/MIGs, ACEND, CDR, HOD, BOD) and Affiliates in encouraging member engagement in the election process and sharing leadership database information to develop leadership skills and create a pipeline of future leaders.
+- Collaborates mutually on year-round basis with Academy organization units (DPGs/MIGs, ACEND, CDR, HOD, BOD) and Affiliates in encouraging member engagement in the election process and sharing leadership database information to develop leadership skills and create a pipeline of future leaders.

 - Encourages the Board of Directors and organization units to use task forces, committees and work groups to create opportunities for leadership development and involvement in the Academy.

-- Evaluates and analyzes governance matters and make recommendations for change to the Board of Directors.
+- Evaluates and analyzes nominations and elections processes and makes recommendations for change to the Board of Directors.

 Supports Strategic Plan